College of Applied Health Sciences

 Academic Load

 Students registered for 12 or more hours during the fall or spring terms or for 6 hours or more in the summer term are considered full time.
-Students must request permission from their academic department to exceed 18 hours of enrolled course work.
+Students must request permission from their academic department to exceed 18 hours of enrolled coursework.
+Students who are not in good academic standing may be ineligible to enroll in more that 18 semester hours.

 Academic Performance

-Academic probation at UIC cannot be removed by course work from other colleges or universities, including programs of the Springfield and Urbana-Champaign campuses.
+A change in academic standing at UIC cannot be removed by coursework from other colleges or universities, including programs of the Springfield and Urbana-Champaign campuses.

 a

-The probation guidelines described above apply to the Disability and Human Development, Kinesiology, Nutrition Science, and Rehabilitation Sciences.
+The academic standing guidelines described above apply to the Disability and Human Development, Kinesiology, Nutrition Science, and Rehabilitation Sciences.
 Health Information Management students must meet the academic standing conditions described in their Student Handbook.

 Dismissal Rules

-5. Inadequate achievement and maintenance of professional performance, including performance during instruction in clinical sequences, personal deportment, and character deemed inconsistent with ethical standards of behavior for members of the health professions;
+4. Inadequate achievement and maintenance of professional performance, including performance during instruction in clinical sequences, personal deportment, and character deemed inconsistent with ethical standards of behavior for members of the health professions.

-7. Failure to maintain additional professional program standards as outlined in the specific program student handbook.
+5. Failure to maintain professional program standards as outlined in the specific program student handbook.

 Change of Course Schedule—Dropping Courses

 Undergraduate students may drop courses using the my.UIC portal through the end of the second week of classes for fall and spring semesters, the first Wednesday of Summer Session 1, or the first Friday of Summer Session 2.
 During weeks 3 through 10 of the fall and spring semesters (first Thursday through the third Wednesday of Summer Session 1 or weeks 2 through 5 of Summer Session 2), students may drop courses with the permission of their major college.
 If the drop occurs between 0 and 2 weeks in fall and spring, there will be no notation on the transcript.
 If the drop occurs during weeks 3 through 10 in fall and spring (first Thursday through the second Wednesday of Summer Session 1 or weeks 2 through 5 of Summer Session 2), a W is noted on the transcript.
-Undergraduate students may drop a maximum of four UIC individual courses that result in a W notation on their transcript during their entire undergraduate degree program.
+Undergraduate students may drop a maximum of four UIC individual courses that result in a W notation on their transcript their entire undergraduate degree program.
+Students will only be considered for a course drop after the late drop deadline only if significant extenuating circumstances exist.
+A petition must be submitted to be considered for a course drop after the deadlines.

 Change of Major